Saint Anselm College: History

 The Saint Anselm Abbey's shield was designed by Pierre de Chaignon la Rose of Harvard University.
 It incorporates the personal coat of Anselm of Canterbury and the first seal of New Hampshire.
 In 1927, by a monastic vote, the shield design was incorporated as the official shield of Saint Anselm Abbey and the college.
 The drops in each quadrant represent the three drops of blood on Anselm's coat of arms, and the sheaf of five arrows is taken from the first shield of New Hampshire, representing the five original counties of the state.
 Hence, the Abbey Shield has been interpreted as Saint Anselm of New Hampshire.

 One goal of the early college was to be a self-sufficient institution.
 The college had a farm that was over 100 acre in size, complete with chickens, pigs and cows.
-The farm also included a full vegetable garden which extended from the lawn of Alumni Hall to the current parking lot located between Joan of Arc Hall and Davison Hall.
+The farm also included a full vegetable garden, which extended from the lawn of Alumni Hall to the current parking lot located between Joan of Arc Hall and Davison Hall.
 Due to the hard work of the monks and several lay members from the local community, the college was agriculturally independent of the local community.
 Bonaventure Ostendarp founded the Studio of Christian Art in 1893 in order to sell paintings to local Catholic churches throughout the region.
 The current Raphael House of the Courts dormitories was the original art studio for the monks, built in 1895.

 The Benedictines who established Saint Anselm College founded a preparatory school as well.
 The preparatory school was a prestigious boarding school for elite men from around New England.
 In 1935, the monks decided to close the preparatory school to save money for the college's expansion.
-A notable alum of Saint Anselm Preparatory was Connecticut Senator Thomas J. Dodd.
+A notable alum of Saint Anselm Preparatory was Connecticut senator Thomas J. Dodd.

 In 1942, Saint Anselm College became one of the institutions selected by the War Department for training of Army Aviation cadets.
 Thousands of young men were sent to the college to receive training and education before entering World War II.
-Cadets trained on large open fields which were located directly behind the present-day Coffee Shop.
-The US government paid the college for training the cadets, and after the war, the college acquired two prefabricated government buildings which have been transformed into the modern-day coffee shop and bookstore.
+Cadets trained on large open fields which were located directly behind the later Coffee Shop.
+The US government paid the college for training the cadets, and after the war, the college acquired two prefabricated government buildings which have been transformed into the modern-day coffee shop and pub.
 During World War II, several members of the monastic community served as Army chaplains; their names are inscribed on a monument in front of Alumni Hall dedicated to all graduates who have served in the armed forces.

-Also inscribed on the monument is the Latin and English versions of the Benedictine community's song.
-For more information see Saint Anselm Abbey Community Song.
+Since the 1950s, the college has played a role in the New Hampshire presidential primary, and has served as a stage for many future presidents, candidates, and supporters.